demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Delete_file_README.md

-Initiates a new endpoint script execution to delete the specified file and retrieves the results.
+Initiates a new endpoint script execution to delete the specified file and retrieve the results.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.